-- State and Federal Agencies, such as the State Water Resources Control Board (State Water Board), Central Valley Regional Water Quality Control Board (Central Valley Water Board), and US Bureau of Reclamation.
+- State and Federal Agencies include the State Water Resources Control Board (State Water Board), Central Valley Regional Water Quality Control Board (Central Valley Water Board), and US Bureau of Reclamation.

-- Permittee from agriculture, dairy, food processing, municipal wastewater treatment, oil and gas, and others.
+- Permittees from agriculture, dairy, food processing, municipal wastewater treatment, oil and gas, and others.

 How We Work

 CV-SALTS applies a collaborative approach to establish shared understanding of water quality challenges based on scientific studies and develop flexible, practical solutions that can be implemented collectively and cost-effectively.